-In the past five years or so, Yoni related practices have taken their spot on the treatments frontstage.
-Yoni Massage, Yoni Steaming, Yoni Showering, Yoni Multi-Orgasm, and the like, have become immensely fashionable and popular… globally.
+In the past decade or so, Yoni related practices have taken a prominent spot on the treatments front stage.
+Yoni Massage, Yoni Steaming, Yoni Showering, Yoni Eggs, Yoni Weightlifting, Yoni Multi-Orgasm, and the like, have become immensely fashionable and popular on a global scale.

 Many of the Yoni treatment modalities now popular have a traditional Asian background, notably from Traditional Indian Ayurvedic and Traditional Chinese Medicine.
 Other Asian countries, like for instance, Thailand, Malaysia, the Philippines, and Indonesia, have embraced those and mixed things with local folk healing experiences, techniques and methods, regional cultural peculiarities, and with that creating their own unique applications.